jayyski/CyberSecurity/WebHackTips/Attacking Data Stores.md

  ## Fingerprinting the Database

 You have already seen how you can extract the version string of the major database types.
-Even if this cannot be done for some reason, it is usually possible to ﬁ ngerprint the database using other methods.
+Even if this cannot be done for some reason, it is usually possible to ﬁngerprint the database using other methods.
 One of the most reliable is the different means by which databases concatenate strings.
 In a query where you control some item of string data, you can supply a particular value in one request and then test different methods of concatenation to produce that string.
 When the same results are obtained, you have probably identiﬁed the type of database being used.
 The following examples show how the string services could be constructed on the common types of database:

  - Oracle: ‘serv’||’ices’
  - MS-SQL: ‘serv’+’ices’